 CBC Nonfiction Prize

-WHAT: Submit your original, unpublished works of nonfiction between 1200 and 1800 words.
+WHAT: Submit your original, unpublished works of nonfiction up to 2000 words.
+There is no minimum.

 WHEN: The competition is open for submissions from Jan.
 1 to Feb.
 28, 2019.